 Companies and other professional users require a certificate for the purchase of toxic substances in order to purchase toxic substances under section 35 of the Chemikaliengesetz 1996 (ChemG 1996).

-In order to obtain a certificate for the purchase of toxic substances, the company or professional user must submit a written declaration to the locally competent regional administrative authority.
+In order to obtain a certificate for the purchase of toxic substances, the company or professional user must submit a written declaration to the locally competent district administrative authority.